SanjanaHoskote/TCL_WORKSHOP_SANJANA/README.md

 - Synthesis main file scripting
 - Output netlist editing (to remove * and / )
 - Procs and viewing .conf
+- opentimer

+  ### procs
+Procs in Tcl synthesizes behavioral code into RTL designs, combining Tcl scripting with hardware synthesis capabilities.
+It enables designers to define complex algorithms and generate efficient hardware implementations, while offering debugging and analysis features for design validation and optimization.
+  ### opentimer
+OpenTimer is an open-source timing analysis tool used in digital integrated circuit design.
+It provides accurate estimation of circuit delays, setup and hold times, and critical paths, helping designers optimize their designs for performance.
+With its command-line interface, OpenTimer offers flexibility and can be integrated into various design flows, making it a valuable tool for timing closure and signoff in the semiconductor industry.

   ### Output
   <img width="890" alt="5 1" src="https://github.com/SanjanaHoskote/TCL_WORKSHOP_SANJANA/assets/128903809/10387ce2-90d0-4ea8-9acc-daedc1d35aab">